sun770311/planetblue/README.md

 hysun@umich.edu

 ## Goals
-* Extract data from University of Michigan's MCommunity to update the existing Planet Blue Ambassador
+* Extract data from University of Michigan's MCommunity to update the existing but incomplete Planet Blue Ambassador
 (PBA) database in Google Sheets.
 * Analyze data for campus distribution of PBAs to determine target audiences for future Planet Blue campaigns
 <br />